OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 Do not accept complete URLs from the user because URL are difficult to validate and the parser can be abused depending on the technology used as showcased by the following [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf) of [Orange Tsai](https://twitter.com/orange_8361).

-If network related information is really nedded then only accept a valid IP address or domain name.
+If network related information is really needed then only accept a valid IP address or domain name.

 #### Network layer